-The following new terminology is introduced:
+The following terminology is used in this document:

-cwnd-limited: A TCP flow that sends the number of segments permitted by the cwnd, where the application utilises the allowed sending rate.
+cwnd-limited: A TCP flow that has sent the maximum number of segments permitted by the cwnd, where the application utilises the allowed sending rate (see Section 4.5.2).

-pipeACK sample: A meaure of the volume of data acknowledged by the network within an RTT.
+pipeACK sample: A measure of the volume of data acknowledged by the network within an RTT.